lipingxue/docker-volume-vsphere/CONTRIBUTING.md

 The CI/CD system is based on [Drone platform](https://drone.io/) and the server is  https://ci.vmware.run/.
 More information is found at our [CI.md](https://github.com/vmware/docker-volume-vsphere/blob/master/CI.md)

 ## Release naming convention
-The following is the plan for releases for GA and post GA.
-Before GA, the release name format remains the same.
+The following is the plan for GA and post GA releases.
+Before GA, the release name format remains the same e.g. 0.XX (existing release tag)

 ### Type of Release:
 We plan to have two types of releases: edge release and stable release.